Non-Semisimple TQFT's and BPS $q$-Series: and CGP and GPPV invariants as decorated TQFTs

 \subsection{Hilbert space on a torus}

-In Table \eqref{NZhatcomparison} we omitted the comparison of Hilbert spaces $\CH_{\text{BCGP}} (T^2)$ and $\CH_{\text{GPPV}} (T^2)$ in the two theories on a 2-torus.\footnote{BCGP stands for the TQFT build out of the CGP invariants by Blanchet, Costantino, Geer and Patureau \cite{blanchet2016non}.} These spaces control surgery operations and deserve a separate section.
-Note, in a semisimple TQFT with a finite-dimensional Hilbert space, we have \be \CH (T^2) \; = \; K^0 \big( \text{MTC} (S^1) \big). \ee Neither of the two theories we are trying to compare fits into this standard paradigm of the Reshetikhin-Turaev construction, which nevertheless can be used as a good motivation.
-In particular, it is important that both BCGP and GPPV theories are ``decorated'' TQFTs, with additional structure $\omega$ or $b \in \text{Spin}^c (M) / \Z_2$ originating from the equivariance under $\mathbb{T}_{\C} \subset G_{\C}$, the maximal torus of $G_{\C} = SL(2,\C)$.
+In table~\eqref{NZhatcomparison} we omitted the comparison of Hilbert spaces $\CH_{\text{BCGP}} \big(T^2\big)$ and $\CH_{\text{GPPV}} \big(T^2\big)$ in the two theories on a 2-torus.\footnote{BCGP stands for the TQFT built out of the CGP invariants by Blanchet, Costantino, Geer and Patureau~\cite{blanchet2016non}.} These spaces control surgery operations and deserve a separate section.
+Note, in a semisimple TQFT with a finite-dimensional Hilbert space, we have

+Neither of the two theories we are trying to compare fits into this standard paradigm of the Reshetikhin--Turaev construction, which nevertheless can be used as a good motivation.
+In~particular, it is important that both BCGP and GPPV theories are ``decorated'' TQFTs, with additional structure $\omega$ or $\mathfrak{s} \in \operatorname{Spin}^c (M) / \Z_2$ originating from the equivariance under $\mathbb{T}_{\C} \subset G_{\C}$, the maximal torus of $G_{\C} = {\rm SL}(2,\C)$.